charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 In theory, almost any PAC model can be used as a "base learner" in gradient boosting - but note that, in practice, decision trees are *almost always* the chosen algorithm.
-I suspect this is for several reasons; trees are *really* fast to train, it's very easy to restrict their complexity (e.g. limiting depth or the number of leaves), and they're pretty lightweight in terms of memory requirements - which makes them ideal for using in ensemble.
+This is for several reasons; trees are *really* fast to train, it's very easy to restrict their complexity (e.g. limiting depth or the number of leaves), and they're pretty lightweight in terms of memory requirements - which makes them ideal for using in ensemble.

 ## A bit of history: AdaBoost